parallelworks/interactive_session/workflow/readmes/turbovnc/rstudio.md

-## Rstudio Interactive Session
+## RStudio Interactive Session

-This workflow starts Rstudio in an a desktop environment.
-The workflow may take 10/15 minutes to install TigerVNC, Gnome Desktop and Rstudio if this are not installed in the base image.
+This workflow starts an interactive session for RStudio in a desktop environment.
+The services are started in the selected slurm partition using an sbatch command.

 #### Instructions